 With the government and the Bank of Japan pressing for domestic demand stimulation-again to avoid appreciation of the yen-in the first half of 1972, the wish was granted.
 In the second half of 1972, the economy was growing full steam.
-The GDP growth rate was increasing in the 9% to 10% range in the second half of 1972, and rose above 10% in 1973 (recall Table 3); industrial production was increasing in the 10 to 15 percent range from mid-1972 to end-1972.
-The CPI inflation rate was above 5.7% and WPI inflation rate was 6.3% in December 1972.
-It seems very natural that the Bank of Japan would react to raise the interest rate as early as October 1972, and at latest in December 1972.
+The GDP growth rate was increasing in the 9 to 10 percent range in the second half of 1972, and rose above 10 percent in 1973 (recall table 7.3); industrial production was increasing in the 10 to 15 percent range from mid-1972 to the end of 1972.
+The CPI inflation rate was above 5.7 percent and WPI inflation rate was 6.3 percent in December 1972.
+It seems very natural that the Bank of Japan would react to raise the interest rate as early as October 1972, and as late as December 1972.
 Why was the ODR not raised until April 1973?

 The simple answer for a delayed reaction to inflation signals was again actual and potential political pressure.
-The economy indeed became strong and inflation pressure mounted by end-1972.
+The economy indeed became strong and inflation pressure mounted by the end of 1972.
 The ODR was not raised until April 1973.

-The government decided to have a fiscal expansion package for the 1972 fiscal year budget (April 1972-March 1973) under Prime Minister Sato.
+The government decided to have a fiscal expansion package for the 1972 fiscal year budget (April 1972 to March 1973) under Prime Minister Sato.
 The 1973 fiscal year was also intended to maintain fiscal stimulus.
-On July 7, 1972, Mr. Tanaka became Prime Minister.
-He won the Presidency of the Liberal Democratic Party-hence automatically guaranteed to become Prime Minister-on the platform of "Reconstruction of the Japanese Archipelago"-large public works to build a network of road and railroad infrastructure.
+On July 7, 1972, Mr. Tanaka became prime minister.
+He won the presidency of the Liberal Democratic Party-hence automatically guaranteed to become prime minister-on the platform of "Reconstruction of the Japanese Archipelago"-large public works to build a network of road and railroad infrastructure.
 He announced an additional fiscal spending program in August.
 In October a supplementary budget and a second additional plan for a fiscal investment program was announced.
 He was very popular among the voters.
 It was clear that he would be opposed to the rate hike.
 The Bank of Japan felt that it would not be possible to seek a rate hike.
+On

-On November 9, PM Tanaka reiterated a strong opposition to yen revaluation (BoJ, 1986, p.403)
+November 9, PM Tanaka reiterated a strong opposition to yen revaluation (BOJ 1986, 403)

 On November 13, the House of Representatives was dissolved, and on December 11, 1972, the general election took place.
-According to Bank of Japan (1986) and Nakagawa (1981), the Ministry of Finance told the Bank of Japan not to consider even the appearance of a policy change, during the election period.
+According to Bank of Japan (1986) and Nakagawa (1981), the Ministry of Finance told the Bank of Japan not to consider even the appearance of a policy change during the election period.

 Right after the election, the budget discussion started in the Diet and the budget debate and votes continued until March 13, 1973.
-Traditionally no monetary policy changes were made during the budget process, because that would affect the assumption of budget.
+Traditionally no monetary policy changes were made during the budget process, because that would affect the assumption of the budget.
 This time, tradition was kept.

 On February 14, 1973, the yen was floated (earlier than the European currencies) as a result of heavy pressure for yen appreciation.
-In March 1973, currency speculation became wide spread among the European currencies, resulting in free floating (the end of the Smithsonian).
+In March 1973, currency speculation became widespread among the European currencies, resulting in free floating (the end of the Smithsonian).

 When the budget process was over, and the fixed-exchange rate fetter was broken, the Bank of Japan got an approval for a rate hike.
-On March 31, 1973, the approval was given (and implemented in two days later) in a chat between the Finance Minister and Governor in the corridor of the Diet.
-(Bank of Japan (1986).)
+On March 31, 1973, the approval was given (and implemented two days later) in a chat between the finance minister and governor in the corridor of the Diet (BOJ 1986).